-Stages are ordered chronologically from product concept to product launch, for example, brief details, idea generation, initial review meeting and feasibility study, through to product launch.
-Estimations of timings for each stage are realistic, for example, 1 week for idea generation, 1 day for review meeting (allowing for preparation time and meeting time).
+Stages are ordered chronologically from product concept to product launch (for example, brief details, idea generation, initial review meeting and feasibility study).
+Estimations of timings for each stage are realistic (for example, 1 week for idea generation, 1 day for review meeting (allowing for preparation time and meeting time)).
 The justifications for the timings of the individual stages on the overall timeline are made clear.

-Criteria Marks awarded Definition of a consumer unit 1 mark for clear definition of a consumer unit seen, for example, 200g of product packaged for individual sale.
-Calculation of cost of ingredients 1 mark for each correct calculation of an ingredient seen, based on: (shown) source costings proportion of quantities within proposed recipe Note: Different calculations will be appropriate for different ingredients with possible conversions also required for consistency, due to units in which ingredients are sold/measured.
-If more than 6 ingredients, do not award additional marks for correct calculations, nor take away marks for incorrect calculations.
-If less than 6 ingredients, award by number of errors or omissions in calculations, for example, no error is 6 marks, 1 error is 5 marks, 1 error and 1 omission is 4 marks.
-If omitted more than half of the ingredients, award 0 marks. (maximum 6 marks) Calculation of cost of packaging mark for a correct calculation seen based on (shown) source costings. (maximum 1 mark) If more than 1 packaging material used, award for any correct calculation seen.
-Calculation of other relevant costs 1 mark for one or two other relevant costs (associated with production) included in calculation, for example, labour, utility, equipment, distribution or other relevant cost.
-2 marks for 3 or more other relevant costs included. (maximum 2 marks) Calculation of final cost per consumer unit 1 mark for correct final calculation method, for example, sum of the cost of each ingredient per batch + the cost of packaging per batch ÷ by the number of consumer units per batch.
+Criteria Marks awarded Definition of a consumer unit (the final size of the product a customer will purchase) mark for clear definition of a consumer unit seen (for example, 110g of product packaged for individual sale). (maximum 1 mark) Calculation of cost of ingredients 1 mark for each correct calculation of an ingredient seen, based on: (shown) source costings proportion of quantities within proposed recipe Note: Different calculations will be appropriate for different ingredients with possible conversions also required for consistency, due to units in which ingredients are sold/measured If more than 6 ingredients, marks to be given as a percentage.
+For example, 10 ingredients with 5 correct would be 3 marks (50%).
+If less than 6 ingredients, award by number of errors or omissions in calculations.
+For example, no error is 6 marks, 1 error is 5 marks, and 1 error and 1 omission is 4 marks.
+If omitted more than half of the ingredients, award 0 marks. (maximum 6 marks) Calculation of cost of packaging 1 mark for a correct calculation seen based on (shown) source costings. (maximum 1 mark) Calculation of other relevant costs mark for each additional relevant costs associated with production included in calculation (for example, labour, utility, equipment, distribution or other relevant cost). (maximum 2 marks) Calculation of final cost per consumer unit 1 mark for correct final calculation method (for example, sum of the cost of each ingredient per batch + the cost of packaging per batch ÷ by the number of consumer units per batch).
 1 mark for correct cost per consumer unit (based on student calculations).
-Allow follow through, for example, if 1 calculation is incorrect, can still award correct final cost based on student's calculated values; do not penalise an error more than once. (maximum 2 marks)
+Allow follow through (for example, if one calculation is incorrect, can still award correct final cost based on student's calculated values; do not penalise an error more than once). (maximum 2 marks) Total marks: 12 marks

-Criteria Marks awarded Selecting calculation method 1 mark for selecting relevant method of calculation, for example, nutritional analysis calculation software.
-Calculation of nutritional profile 3 marks for providing a mandatory nutritional profile based on: complete list of ingredients (1 mark) relevant processing steps, for example, fat uptake during frying or water loss during baking (1 mark) correct ingredient proportions (1 mark) Recognition of mandatory values 1 mark for clear identification of mandatory values.
-Award 0 marks for full and correct nutritional profile that includes mandatory and non-mandatory information, where the mandatory information has not been indicated.
+Criteria Marks awarded Selecting calculation method 1 mark for selecting relevant method of calculation (for example, nutritional analysis calculation software).
+Calculation of nutritional profile marks for providing a mandatory nutritional profile based on: complete list of ingredients (1 mark) correct ingredient proportions (1 mark) correct nutritional information calculated from the list of ingredients (1 mark) Recognition of mandatory values mark for clear identification of mandatory values: energy value, fat, saturates, carbohydrates, sugars, protein, salt.
+Award 0 marks if any of the above categories are missing.
 Including ingredient data and source 1 mark for listing all ingredient data, including source of data.
 Presentation of information 1 mark for clear presentation of information (this may include printouts directly from the software).
 Total marks: 7 marks